 Auckland New Zealand

 Auckland New Zealand is the largest, most diverse, and most vibrant city in all of New Zealand.
-While most travelers to New Zealand are keen to get to the country’s scenic beauty, and consider Auckland just a gateway for international flights, we disagree.
+While most travelers to New Zealand are keen to get to the country’s scenic beauty and consider Auckland just a gateway for international flights, we disagree.
 Auckland is definitely worth staying at least a night or two.
 Spend some time here upon arrival to recover from jet lag, before renting a car.
-Since flights from North America tend to arrive so early in the morning, we’ll have your hotel room reserved from the night before so you will have a place to rest right away.
+Flights from Canada and the USA tend to arrive early in the morning, we’ll have your hotel room reserved from the night before so you will have a place to rest right away.

 Located in the northern part of the North Island, Auckland has two major harbors, creating an isthmus of the city.
 These harbors give the city a sparkle that you can enjoy any way you wish, from a relaxing sail to a zip on a jet boat.
 You can even try your hand at piloting a real America’s Cup yacht!

-If traveling by water is more your style, then take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island thanks to a symmetrical volcanic cone.
-Head to Tiritiri Matangi island for a protected bird sanctuary.
-Or, in just 35 minutes by ferry, you can reach Waiheke Island.
+If traveling by water is more your style, then take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island thanks to an asymmetrical volcanic cone.
+Head to Tiritiri Matangi Island for a protected bird sanctuary.

-Waiheke Island is the most commonly visited island off Auckland and is definitely worth at least a day trip.
+Waiheke Island is the most commonly visited island off Auckland and can be reached by ferry in just 35 minutes – it is definitely worth at least a day trip!
 Consider even staying a couple of nights at the beginning or end of your travels in New Zealand for a great way to relax and taste fine wine.
 Waiheke Island has white sand beaches, tiny villages, cafes, excellent wineries, and some very luxurious, unique small accommodations.
 Don’t plan to rent a car here, either.
 Even the locals like to get around by golf cart or scooter!
-With plenty of ferries and easy access to downtown Auckland, Waiheke is easy to reach after an early-morning flight arrival, or before catching an evening flight home to North America.
+With plenty of ferries and easy access to downtown Auckland, Waiheke is easy to reach after your early-morning flight arrival, or before catching an evening flight home to the USA or Canada.

 Our favorite activities in Auckland